 • Running a small business

 This programme illustrates how enterprise is relevant to everyone.
-The crystal clear explanations of the key concepts and the fun ‘real world’ activities mean that every single student can get involved.
+The crystal clear explanations of the key concepts and the fun ‘real world’ activities allow every single student to get involved.

 We offer a diverse list of famous entrepreneurs to inspire your students and explore the influence they have on society at large.
 However, this programme is not about millionaires.
 It is a chance for your students to develop a toolbox of enterprise skills that can have a positive impact on their lives right now and help them to build meaningful lives for themselves in the future.